AgnesGrace/Users_daily_note/README.md

 # Express API

 This is a simple REST API using Express.
-This will be a users ideas API, so the data will be ideas that people post.
+This will be a users daily note API, so the data will be notes that people post.

 We implemented `CRUD` functionality, which is create, read, update and delete.